csq/subdivx-dl/README.md

-    -n, --lines LINES                   Limit the number of results -st, --style STYLE                  Show results in the selected style -a, --alternative                   Show results using an alternative layout -cmp, --compact                     Show results in a condensed layout -m, --minimal                       Show results in a simplified layout -nr, --no-rename                    Disable file renaming
+    -n, --lines LINES                   Limit the number of results -st, --style STYLE                  Show results in the selected style -a, --alternative                   Show results using an alternative layout -cmp, --compact                     Show results in a compact layout -m, --minimal                       Show results in a minimal layout -nr, --no-rename                    Disable file renaming
     -c, --comments                      Display comments
     -f, --fast                          Directly download the best matching subtitle